ESTABLISHMENT OF PARENTAGE

 following child(ren) born to (mother’s name)” and then lists the child(ren) in

-question, paternity has been administratively adjudicated for that child.
+question, parentage has been administratively adjudicated for that child.

 NOTE: In the past, CSS procedures directed agents to have willing

-administrative order that followed the VDP may not actually contain the
+followed the VDP may not actually contain the parentage establishment language

-paternity establishment language depending on the procedures in place when it
+depending on the procedures in place when it was issued.

 Any order that

-adjudicates paternity creates a binding parent-child relationship until/unless
+adjudicates parentage creates a binding parent-child relationship until/unless

 it is amended, set aside, or terminated by a subsequent order.
 As long as

-establishment actions against any other type of father until the paternity
+establishment actions against any other type of father until the parentage

 issues in the existing order have been resolved.